 The internally moderated marks for all candidates must be recorded on the Coursework Assessment Summary Form.
-This form, and the instructions for completing it, may be downloaded from www.cambridgeinternational.org/samples.
-The database will ask you for the syllabus code (i.e. 9705) and your centre number, after which it will take you to the correct form.
-Follow the instructions when completing the form.
+This form, and the instructions for completing it, can be downloaded from www.cambridgeinternational.org/samples.
+The database will ask you for the syllabus code (i.e. 9705) and your country, after which it will take you to the correct form.
+Follow the instructions when completing the form as set out in the Cambridge Handbook for the relevant year of assessment.